microsoft/Application-Insights-Workbooks/Documentation/Visualizations/Grid.md

 * There is no minimum/maximum width as this is left up to the author's discretion.
 * The custom column width field is disabled for hidden columns.

+## Custom Tooltip

+Select "Apply custom tooltip" and add a custom tooltip which acts as a tooltip for the column.
+You can use a mix of static text, columns, and parameters.

+Use `{0}` to use the current column value

+Refer to columns with `["columnName"]`

+Refer to parameters with `{paramName}`

+Both column name and parameter name are case sensitive.

 ## Examples
 ### Spark lines and Bar Underneath